-&lt;sup>10 National Association of Colleges and Employers (2011).
+10 National Association of Colleges and Employers (2011).
 Position statement: U.S. internships.
 Retrieved from www.naceweb.org/advocacy/position-statements/united-states-internships.aspx

-Domain 4: Clinical Practice LEVELS OF EFFECTIVENESS QM INDICATORS OM CRITERIA 4 - Meets 3 - Meets 2 - Meets 1 - Meets ALL criteria MOST criteria SOME criteria FEW/NO criteria Clinical designs are co-developed by academic faculty, prospective employers, 1 Clinical Design and candidates.
+LEVELS OF LEVELS OF EF EFFECTIVENESS Q M INDICATORS QM CRITERIA 4 - Meets ALL criteria 1 - Meets FEW/NO criteria 1 Clinical Design Clinical designs are co-developed by academic faculty, prospective employers, and candidates.
 They are anchored to academic coursework and articulate clear and specific learning and career development goals/targets for each candidate.
-Clinical experiences are guided by criterion standards and data systems that produce actionable information on the guality and efficacy of clinical experiences.
-Standards include expectations for the duration of the clinical 2 Clinical Quality experience, relevant high-level leadership tasks, high-quality onsite guidance and modeling, coordination between academic program and school sites to ensure high-quality learning experiences for candidates.
-Candidates receive detailed, high-quality feedback and coaching support, from Clinical 3 both academic staff and senior level professionals, on a variety of authentic, Coaching professional-level tasks.
-Candidates are supervised throughout the duration of their clinical experience, by both academic staff and a school-site supervisor(s).
-Performance expectations Clinical 4 and evaluation criteria are clearly defined, prior to beginning the clinical Supervision experience, by academic staff and school site supervisors.
-Clinical placements are identified by academic program staff and ensure that Clinical 5 school sites are adequately resourced to provide candidates with a high-quality Placements clinical experience.
-Candidate clinical evaluations are based on systematically developed program Clinical 6 assessment criteria and used to guide field supervision and evaluation Evaluation appropriate for a specific clinical context.
+2 Clinical Quality Clinical experiences are guided by criterion standards and data systems that produce actionable information on the quality and efficacy of clinical experiences.
+Standards include expectations for the duration of the clinical experience, relevant high-level leadership tasks, high-quality onsite guidance and modeling, coordination between academic program and school sites to ensure high-quality learning experiences for candidates.
+3 Clinical Coaching Candidates receive detailed, high-quality feedback and coaching support, from both academic staff and senior level professionals, on a variety of authentic, professional-level tasks.
+4 Clinical Supervision Candidates are supervised throughout the duration of their clinical experience, by both academic staff and a school-site supervisor(s).
+Performance expectations and evaluation criteria are clearly defined, prior to beginning the clinical experience, by academic staff and school site supervisors.
+5 Clinical Placements Clinical placements are identified by academic program staff and ensure that school sites are adequately resourced to provide candidates with a high-quality clinical experience.
+6 Clinical Evaluation Candidate clinical evaluations are based on systematically developed program assessment criteria and used to guide field supervision and evaluation appropriate for a specific clinical context.